This site uses cookies. By continuing to browse the ConceptDraw site you are agreeing to our Use of Site Cookies.

 How to Create a Release Burn-Down Chart

 The Agile methodology provides project teams the ability to quickly adapt the project to the current situation and thus achieve maximum productivity.
-According to the Scrum method, the steps needed to fulfill the project goal breaks down by using short sprints or iterations.
+According the Scrum method the steps needed to fulfill the project goal breaks down by using short sprints or iterations.
 The iterations together with an extensive collaboration can increase productivity by better understanding the entire flow of a project.
-A release burn-down chart is used to track progress on a Scrum project.
+A release burn-down chart is used to track a progress on a Scrum project.
 The ConceptDraw Scrum Workflow Solution makes it easy for Agile project team to build any professional Scrum diagram such as a Release velocity chart, Release burn-down chart, Sprint burn-down chart, or a Team velocity chart.

 Scrum process work items and workflow